psy0rz/zfs_autobackup/README.md

 ## Running custom commands before and after snapshotting

-If you need, e.g. to quiesce a couple of mysql databases to make on-disk data consistent before snapshotting, you can use the `--pre-snapshot-cmd` and `--post-snapshot-cmd` options.
+You can run commands before and after the snapshot to freeze databases to make the on for example to make the on-disk data consistent before snapshotting.

+The commands will be executed on the source side.
+Use the `--pre-snapshot-cmd` and `--post-snapshot-cmd` options for this.

 For example: